npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 Replace the === operators with == in the if statement.
 Run the tests.

 Now the `if` is highlighted.
 Option-Enter and replace `if` with `when`.
- * Note: Java's switch statement can only branch on primitive and string types.
+ * EXPLAIN: Java's switch statement can only branch on primitive and string types.
 Kotlin's when can switch on anything.
 Option-Enter on the `when` and remove braces from all entries.

 Run the tests.
 They pass.
 COMMIT!